Italy–Tunisia relations

 Italy–Tunisia relations are foreign relations between the Italian Republic and the Republic of Tunisia.
 Both countries established diplomatic relations in 1957.
 Italy has an embassy in Tunis.
 Tunisia has an embassy in Rome, a general consulate in Palermo, 3 consulates (in Genoa, Milan, and Naples).

 Both countries are full members of the Union for the Mediterranean.
 There was an important Italian community living in Tunisia before independence.
-There is a Tunisian community in Italy; in the COVID-19 pandemic in Italy Tunisia was one of the few nations to send army doctors to Italy.
+There is a Tunisian community in Italy; the COVID-19 pandemic in Italy saw Tunisia one of the few nations to send army doctors to Italy.

 Migratory relations Italy–Tunisia

 Since the Unification of Italy, there has been a considerable migration of Italians to Tunisia.
 Today in Tunisia there are a lot of Italian communities.
 Conversely, the presence of Tunisians in Italy dates back to the 1980s.

 In Tunisia the economic and political crisis is relevant.
 The year 2015 was marked by terrorist attacks.
 With these attacks Tunisia economic growth was limited, especially in tourism, one of the main sectors.
 In 2020 the economic crisis increased with COVID-19 pandemic.

 To create agreements and collaborations about immigration, development and support for the Tunisian population in their country there are ongoing Negotiations between the Ministry of Foreign Affairs and International Cooperation of Tunisia and Ministry of Foreign Affairs and International Cooperation of Italy.